 What Kinds of Injuries Can Occur In a Pedestrian Accident?

 Catastrophic injuries or even wrongful death can often be the result of pedestrian accidents.
 An Atlanta wrongful death lawyer can advise you if you have a claim..
-These accidents can take a far more serious turn than a simple bump or bruise, oftentimes resulting in significant medical costs, substantial time spent in rehabilitative therapy and even lifelong nursing care.
+These accidents can take a far more serious turn than a simple bump or bruise, oftentimes resulting in significant medical costs, severe pain and suffering, substantial time spent in rehabilitative therapy and even lifelong nursing care.
 As the body is the most vulnerable in an accident, pedestrians can endure several bodily injuries including (but not limited to):